 Others would celebrate, but instead of looking forward to a bright new future with an agent on my side, I can only think of how much time has been lost in getting here without one.
 I should have a body of work behind me already, instead of only now beginning to forge a career and I dread meeting people of my own age with an established track record.
 So, for the moment dear diary, I am more persuaded that I should turn it all in in favour of a librarianship, warm beer, and a bicycle.

-It’s a good agency too, but it feels like I’ve been given to the odd one out of the three original founders who’s never been promoted, while his colleagues left him behind; the only one of them dismayed as they watched their scruffy little first floor Soho agency turn into a massive commercial enterprise commanding river views from somewhere in Vauxhall.
+It’s a good agency too, but it feels like I’ve been handed over to the odd one out of the three original founders – the one who’s never been promoted, while his colleagues left him behind; the only one of them still cynical and disappointed as they watched their scruffy little first floor Soho agency become a massive commercial enterprise commanding river views from somewhere in Vauxhall.

 There was a silence then, and I decided I’d better jump into it.